-Our research is undertaken by a diverse interdisciplinary team.
+Our research is undertaken by a diverse multidisciplinary team.

 Researchers bring different disciplinary understandings to the Centre from sociology, psychology, social policy, economics, education, law, health, business, and environmental science.